Lyall Schwarzkopf

-Lyall Arthur Schwarzkopf (born June 10, 1931) is an American politician in the state of Minnesota.
-He served in the Minnesota House of Representatives from 1963–1972.
+Lyall Arthur Schwarzkopf (June 10, 1931 – January 30, 2025) was an American politician in the state of Minnesota.
+He served in the Minnesota House of Representatives from 1963 to 1972.
 He previously served as the Chairman of the Hennepin County, Minnesota Republican Party and Field Secretary of the Minnesota State Medical Association.
 Schwarzkopf was later chief of staff for Minnesota governor Arne Carlson.
 He also served in the United States Army.
+He died on January 30, 2025 at the age of 93.